mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 ChatProxy.prototype = Object.create(EventEmitter.prototype);
 </pre>

-Our `ChatProxy` extends `EventEmitter`, this means that we are going to handle events fired by the `ChatProxy` when client connects, disconnects or receives a message.
+Our `ChatProxy` extends `EventEmitter`.
+We use inheritance because we want to reuse the functionality provided by the `EventEmitter` and fire events when we receive new message, client connects or disconnects.

 The most complex method, which `ChatProxy` implements is the `connect` method.
 Lets take a look at it: